LOLWHATOMGBBQ/algorithms/README.md

 # algorithms
 This is a repository of some of the more interesting algorithms that I've gathered

+I'm going to be porting over all of the python code into C++ code for performance (And also because I'm learning C++)

 Basic Algos
   - sorting
     - quicksort